testem/testem/README.md

 #### DIY: Use Any Test Framework

 If you want to use Testem with a test framework that's not supported out of the box, you can write your own custom test framework adapter.
-See [customAdapter.js](https://github.com/airportyh/testem/blob/master/examples/custom_simple/customAdapter.js) for an example of how to write a custom adapter.
+See [customAdapter.js](https://github.com/airportyh/testem/blob/master/examples/custom_adapter/customAdapter.js) for an example of how to write a custom adapter.

 Then, to use it, in your `testem.yml` simply set

     framework: custom

 And then make sure you include the adapter code in your test suite and you are ready to go.
+Here for the [full example](https://github.com/airportyh/testem/tree/master/examples/custom_simple).

 #### Example Projects